 - Much lower maximum bonus (£3,000)

-- Help to Buy will only be available to new savers until November 30, 2019 and bonus must be claimed by December 2030.
+- Help to Buy will only be available to new savers until November 30.
+You can pay into the ISA until November 2029 and you can claim the 25% bonus until November 2030.

 If you’re very confident that you’re going to be a first time buyer, you’re aged 18-39 and don’t need the money for at least a year after opening, the Lifetime ISA will probably be your winner as it allows for a bigger bonus.
 You also have the option to keep the account open and continue to use it to save (as well as earn the bonus) as a retirement pot.
 You can save in it until the day before your 50th birthday, and withdraw the cash and bonus when you turn 60.
 It is important to understand the withdrawal penalty that applies if you withdraw funds from your Lifetime ISA other than for your first home purchase or retirement.